TotallyAm/RPAT/README.md

 python RPAT.py
 ```

-Rocket data is stored in `rockets.json`.
+Preset rocket data is stored in `default_rockets.json`.
 Human-readable explanations for each rocket are provided in `Rockets.txt`.

+If you want to add your own preset rockets, `custom_rockets.json` has some examples, you can modify and add your own in here.

 ---